-ETTR is a digital phenomenon because digital noise occurs in the shadows and not in the highlights.
-The images are now slightly overexposed to reduce, minimize, or eliminate the noise factor in the shadows.
+ETTR is a digital phenomenon because at higher ISO, digital noise occurs in the shadows and not in the highlights.
+The goal is to slightly overexpose the image to reduce, minimize, or eliminate the noise factor in the shadows.
 The final exposure adjustments happen during the post processing.

 Using ISO to Control the Aperture and the Shutter Speed

-The digital world of photography has opened up a variety of possibilities.
-Modern-day cameras are consistently breaking the barriers of low-noise performance, which aids both photography and cinematography.
-While the shutter speed controls the duration of time that light has to reach the sensor, the aperture controls the total amount of light that reaches the sensor; the ISO does not control the light.
+While the shutter speed controls the duration of time that light reaches the sensor, the aperture controls the total amount of light that reaches the sensor; the ISO does not control the light.

 Shooting wildlife requires consistently high shutter speeds.
 Sometimes, when shooting in shades or during sunrise and sunset, the light is not always capable of providing sufficient exposure.
 Slowing the shutter speed introduces motion blur, which spoils the shot unless a motion blur is the desired effect.
 Instead, we can easily increase the ISO and keep the desired shutter speed without compromising the image we envision.

 Similarly, while shooting Milky Way, it isn’t always easier to get a perfect shot at a low ISO value.
 The star trails are introduced into Milky Way photography if we use the shatter speed value above 25-30sec.
 To compensate, a high ISO can be used.